AustinATsang/Samco/README.md

-A compilation of the projects I worked on throughout my career some python, and some containing notebooks from working at Samco Machinery
+A compilation of the projects I worked on throughout my career at Samco Machinery The Data Engineering folder contains all the notebooks